How Immigrants Can Start Investing in the United States (Step-by-Step)

 - FXAIX (Fidelity 500 Index Fund) — expense ratio 0.015%

-These are not specific investment recommendations.
-They are examples of the types of products available.
+These are examples, not specific investment recommendations.
 Always research any investment before purchasing it.

 Fractional Shares